KenYu910645/KenYu910645.github.io/_pages/honeyhubs_privacy.md

 - **Legal compliance**: If required by law, regulation, or valid legal process.
 - **Safety**: To protect the rights, property, or safety of our users or the public.
-- **Service providers**: With trusted third-party services that help us operate the App (e.g., analytics, crash reporting), bound by confidentiality obligations.
+- **Service providers**: With trusted third-party providers that help us operate the App, such as hosting, analytics, crash reporting, customer support, notification delivery, or infrastructure providers, subject to appropriate confidentiality and security obligations.
+- **Business transfers**: If HoneyHub is involved in a merger, acquisition, financing, or asset sale, information may be transferred as part of that transaction, subject to applicable law.

 ---

 ## 4. Data Retention

-We retain your data only as long as necessary to provide the App's services or as required by law.
-You may request deletion of your data at any time by contacting us.
+We retain information only for as long as needed to provide the App, operate the service, resolve disputes, maintain security, and comply with legal obligations.
+Retention periods may vary depending on the type of data and the purpose for which it was collected.

+If you want to request deletion of your account data, contact us at the email below.
+We may retain limited information when required for legal, security, fraud prevention, or legitimate business purposes.

 ---

+## 5. Third-Party Services and Links

+HoneyHub may rely on third-party services to operate parts of the App, such as hosting, analytics, crash reporting, notification delivery, authentication, or payment processing.
+Those third parties may collect or process information according to their own privacy policies.

+The App may also contain links to third-party websites or services.
+We are not responsible for the privacy practices of third-party services, and we encourage you to review their policies before using them.

+---

-## 5. Children's Privacy
+## 6. Children's Privacy

-HoneyHubs is not directed to children under the age of **13**.
+HoneyHub is not directed to children under the age of **13**.
 We do not knowingly collect personal information from children under 13.
 If you believe we have inadvertently collected such information, please contact us immediately and we will delete it.

 ---

-## 6. Security
+## 7. Security

-We implement industry-standard security measures to protect your information.
-However, no method of transmission over the internet or electronic storage is 100% secure, and we cannot guarantee absolute security.
+We use reasonable administrative, technical, and organizational measures to protect information.
+However, no method of transmission over the internet or method of electronic storage is completely secure, and we cannot guarantee absolute security.

----

-## 7. Third-Party Links & Services

-The App may contain links to third-party websites or services.
-We are not responsible for the privacy practices of those third parties and encourage you to review their privacy policies.

 ---